 The Clean Air Act (CAA), passed in 1970 and amended in 1977 and 1990, forms the basis for the national air pollution control effort.
 This legislation established comprehensive federal and state regulations to limit air emissions.
 It includes four major regulatory programs: the national ambient air quality standards, state implementation plans, new source performance standards, and NESHAPs.
 Airborne discharges from DOE Oak Ridge facilities, both radioactive and nonradioactive, are subject to regulation by the US Environmental Protection Agency (EPA) and the Tennessee Department of Environment and Conservation (TDEC) Division of Air Pollution Control.
-The sitewide UT-Battelle Title V Major Source Operating Permit, which was issued in 2011, was sent in for renewal in February 2016.
-Three minor modification requests were submitted to TDEC in 2016 and will likely be finalized in a minor modification in 2017.
-TDEC issued two additional construction permits, one for the new off-gas system radionuclide emission source at Building 3525 and one for the new off-gas system radionuclide emission source at Building 4501.
+The most recent sitewide UT-Battelle Title V Major Source Operating Permit was issued in August 2017.
+One administrative amendment request was submitted to TDEC in October 2017.
 The Title V Major Source Operating Permit for the 3039 stack, operated by UCOR, was renewed in 2015.
 To demonstrate compliance with the Title V Major Source Operating Permits, more than 1,500 data points are collected and reported every year.
-In addition, nitrogen oxides ( $NO_x$ ), a family of poisonous, highly reactive gases and defined collectively as a criteria pollutant by the EPA (EPA 2016), are monitored continuously at one location.
+In addition, nitrogen oxides (NOx), a family of poisonous, highly reactive gases and defined collectively as a criteria pollutant by the EPA (EPA 2016), are monitored continuously at one location.
 Samples are collected continuously from 9 major radionuclide sources and periodically from 15 minor radionuclide sources.
 There are numerous other demonstrations of compliance with generally applicable air quality protection requirements (e.g., asbestos, stratospheric ozone).

 NTRC and CFTF are two off-site CAA-regulated facilities maintained and operated by UT-Battelle.
-A permit was issued by Knox County for an emergency generator located at NTRC in April 2016.
+A permit was issued by Knox County for an emergency generator located at NTRC in June 2017.
 The CFTF operates under two construction permits issued by TDEC.
-A permit application to convert them to a true minor operating air permit was submitted in 2015 and was still pending issuance at the end of 2016.
+A permit application to convert them to a true minor operating air permit was submitted in 2015 and was still pending issuance at the end of 2017.

-In summary, there were no UT-Battelle CAA violations and no Isotek, UCOR, or NWSol CAA violations or exceedances in 2016.
-Section 5.4 provides detailed information on 2016 activities conducted by UT-Battelle in support of the CAA.
+In summary, there were no UT-Battelle CAA violations and no Isotek, UCOR, or NWSol CAA violations or exceedances in 2017.
+Section 5.4 provides detailed information on 2017 activities conducted by UT-Battelle in support of the CAA.